M7OCM/890/README.md

 ## OEFWCOM
 This is a personal project for my use primarily.
 Its uploaded here for archiving and for others to try as is.
 This is my vision, it might not be yours and that is fine.
 Please try OEFW or the other OEFWCOM releases.
 The latter being fully supported by an active group on [Telegram RT890 OEFW](https://t.me/RT890_OEFW)

-All versions have been updated with OEFWCOM changes wherever possible making the latest release the most current and/or 'fixed'.
+All versions have been updated with functional changes wherever possible making the latest release the most current and/or 'fixed'.
 That said, not all OEFWCOM features are implemented and some of mine are unique.
 My revisions have been focussed on ui and operability for my use.

 OEFW 890 has come a long way in a very short space of time and is very useable now compared to stock.